About Libby Fischer Hellmann

 Her first novel, AN EYE FOR MURDER, which features Ellie Foreman, a video producer and single mother, was released in 2002.
 Publishers Weekly called it a “masterful blend of politics, history, and suspense,” and it was nominated for several awards.
 That was followed by three more entries in the Ellie Foreman series, which Libby describes as a cross between “Desperate Housewives” and “24.”
 The fifth entry in the series, JUMP CUT, was released in March, 2016.

 Libby has also edited a highly acclaimed crime fiction anthology, CHICAGO BLUES (2007).
 In May, 2010, she published a collection of her own short stories called NICE GIRL DOES NOIR.
-In 2005-2006 she was the National President of Sisters in Crime, a 3,500 plus member organization committed to strengthening the voice of female mystery writers.
-Since 2014 she has hosted a monthly radio talk show, “Second Sunday Crime,” on the Authors on the Air network.
+In 2005-2006 she was the National President of Sisters in Crime, a 3,500 plus member organization committed to strengthening the voice of female mystery writers. for three years she hosted a monthly radio talk show, “Second Sunday Crime,” on the Authors on the Air network.
 And in February, 2017, she began hosting SOLVED!, a streaming TV show via the Author’s Voice network, produced by the Abraham Lincoln Book Shop in Chicago.